 4) Jack Dawson

-5) Jim Osterberg
+5) Iggy Osterberg

-6) Ron 'Javalina' Asheton tambourine
+6) Ron Asheton (aka Javalina) tambourine

 Friday, April 8, 1966: Mother's, Ann Arbor Armory, 223 East Ann Street, Ann Arbor, Washtenaw County, Michigan